 - High discharges or charge current.

-How can you prolong the lithium-ion battery lifespan?
+How can you prolong the lithium-ion NCA battery lifespan?

 - A partial discharge reduces stress and prolongs battery life, so does a partial charge.

 - Batteries charging to 85% have a longer lifespan than enabling full charge.
 Although longer lasting, a less than a full cycle does not fully utilize a battery.

 - 100% DoD is a full cycle; 10% are very brief.
 Cycling in mid-state-of-charge would have better longevity.

 - Every 0.10V drop below 4.20V/cell doubles the cycle but holds less capacity.

 - Every 75mV drop in charge voltage lowers the usable capacity by about 10%.